NexusPHP/tachycardia/.github/CONTRIBUTING.md

-# Contributing to NexusPHP Tachycardia
+# Contributing to Nexus Tachycardia

-NexusPHP Tachycardia is an open source project.
+Nexus Tachycardia is an open source project.
 We welcome all forms of contributions.

 ## Code of Conduct

-To help make NexusPHP Tachycardia open and inclusive for all, we ask that you read and follow the [Code of Conduct](.github/CODE_OF_CONDUCT.md).
+To help make Nexus Tachycardia open and inclusive for all, we ask that you read and follow the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## Reporting a Bug